ALTERNATIVE OPERA THEATRE.

-A soprano "displaying profound imagination and control" (Philadelphia Inquirer), and librettist, Alize Rozsnyai is a graduate of the Curtis Institute of Music, excelling in baroque and contemporary repertoire.
+A soprano "displaying profound imagination and control" (Philadelphia Inquirer), and librettist, Alize Francheska Rozsnyai is a graduate of the Curtis Institute of Music, excelling in baroque and contemporary repertoire.
 She has performed with companies including Opera Philadelphia, The Center for Contemporary Opera, Experiments in Opera NYC, Opera Fayetteville (Zina, Dark Sisters), The International Gilbert & Sullivan Festival in England (Phyllis, Iolanthe), Rossini Opera Festival, Cape Cod Symphony, Chautauqua Opera, and the Princeton Symphony.

 Ms. Rozsnyai has received honors from many prestigious organizations such as the Career Bridges Grant, Astral Artist National Auditions, Palm Beach Opera Competition, Lotte Lenya Competition, American Traditions Competition, Early Music America, Bel Canto Vocal Scholarship, Musical Merit Foundation of Greater San Diego, Lois Alba Aria Competition, and is the recipient of the generous Kate Neal Kinley Memorial Fellowship.
-She took time off to dedicate herself to the service of others full time from 2015-2017, working in ArtistYear (similar to Americorps, as a musician).
+She took time off to dedicate herself to the service of others full time from 2015-2017, working in ArtistYear (Americorps).

 As a librettist, Alize performed her original adaptation of Pierrot Lunaire (Kennedy Center), as well as two of her own works, The Coffee Cantata (new adaptation) and Phony (music by David Brown), with Alter Ego Chamber Opera.
-She and her composer collaborator Roger A. Martinez are MassOpera NOW Finalists, for their work My Friend, Freddy.
+She and composer collaborator Roger A. Martinez are MassOpera NOW Finalists for their work My Friend, Freddy. www.AlizeSoprano.com

 Irene Moretto is a pianist, harpsichordist, and violinist who earned a M.M. in Piano Performance and M.M. in Harpsichord Performance from Temple University, where she studied with Dr. Charles Abramovic and Dr. Joyce Lindorff.
 She also holds a B.M. in Piano Pedagogy.
 Her love of vocal music led her to attend the American Institute of Music Studies in Graz, Austria, where she studied and performed opera and lieder repertoire.
 She also attended the Tafelmusik Baroque Summer Institute to further her exploration of Early Music.